min-1870/project_backend/README.md

     * You will be heavily marked for your use of thoughtful project management and use of git effectively.
 The degree to which your team works effectively will also be assessed.

-    * As for iteration 1, all task tracking and management will need to be done via the GitLab Issue Board or another tracking application approved by your tutor.
+    * As with iteration 1, all task tracking and management will need to be done via the GitLab Issue Board or another tracking application approved by your tutor.

-    * As for iteration 1, regular group meetings must be documented with meeting minutes which should be stored at a timestamped location in your repo (e.g. uploading a word doc/pdf or writing in the GitLab repo wiki after each meeting).
+    * As with iteration 1, regular group meetings must be documented with meeting minutes which should be stored at a timestamped location in your repo (e.g. uploading a word doc/pdf or writing in the GitLab repo wiki after each meeting).

-    * As for iteration 1, you must be able to demonstrate evidence of regular standups.
+    * As with iteration 1, you must be able to demonstrate evidence of regular standups.

     * You are required to regularly and thoughtfully make merge requests for the smallest reasonable units, and merge them into `master`.